 If you have come this far, you would have probably understood that both microprocessors and microcontrollers are meant to serve vastly different types of applications.

-It is basically different ways of organizing and optimizing a computer system based on a CPU.
-Microprocessors, which houses a more powerful CPU on a single chip and connect to external peripherals, are meant for applications like graphic control, motherboard, or intense-data processing systems because of their high processing power and versatile computing operations.
+It is different ways of organizing and optimizing a computer system based on a CPU.
+Microprocessors, which house a more powerful CPU on a single chip and connect to external peripherals, are meant for applications like graphic control, motherboards, or intense data processing systems because of their high processing power and versatile computing operations.

-Microprocessor vs Microcontroller: which put the CPU and all peripherals onto the same chip, are used to target compact, specific, low-power applications like music players, drones, or robotic applications.
+Microprocessor vs Microcontroller: which puts the CPU and all peripherals onto the same chip, are used to target compact, specific, low-power applications like music players, drones, or robotic applications.

 Regardless of choice, both microprocessors and microcontrollers have their design challenges.
 Microprocessors usually have large pin counts, with many of them forming the system bus; hence there is a need to ensure the data and address bus are routed in equal length to prevent timing issues.